harripd/H2MMpythonlib/docs/source/FBoundingTutorial.rst

 Bounds Process
 --------------
-When you use a bounds method, each iteration goes through teh following steps:
+When you use a bounds method, each iteration goes through the following steps:
 #.
-Caclulate the *loglikelihood* and a new model
+Calculate the *loglikelihood* and a new model
 #.
 Check if the optimization has converged
 #.
 Analyze the new model, and correct if necessary.